db-tycoon-stephen/osaa-mvp/README.md

 - Never commit `.env` files containing sensitive credentials
 - Store all sensitive information as GitHub Secrets for CI/CD
-- Rotate AWS credentials regularly
-- Use least-privilege access principles for all credentials

 ## Next Steps